-A clean install is when you reboot your computer to original Windows files.
-This means all your documents, folders, apps, etc. will be erased.
-Things like Microsoft Office, printers, and even media players will no longer exist on your computer.
+A clean install is when you reboot your computer to the original Windows files.
+This means all your documents, folders, apps, etc., will be erased.
+Microsoft Office, printers, and even media players will no longer exist on your computer.
+Sometimes this is needed to fix a frustrating error such as this one.
 It is truly a way to start fresh.

-Another good reason to perform a clean install is if you purchase a new computer.
-Before you add files from your old computer, install new programs, or make any setting changes, you can perform a clean install of the OS to get rid of the bloatware that was installed in the factory.
+Another good reason to do a clean install of windows 10 is if you purchase a new computer.
+Before you add files from your old computer, install new programs, or make any setting changes, you can install the OS clean to eliminate the bloatware installed in the factory.
 This saves you from going through and manually uninstalling all of it.
-Keep in mind, though, if there are programs that you want to keep, you will need to reinstall those after the clean install.
+Remember, if there are programs you want to keep, you will need to reinstall those after the clean install.

 Press the [X] and [Windows] keys together.
 Choose “Settings” from the menu.